Predestination

 The statement of Jesus is a direct reaction to the partly despising, partly disappointed question in verse 42.

-They were saying, “Is not this Jesus, the son of Joseph, whose father and mother we know?
-How does He now say, ‘I have come down out of heaven’?”
+They said, “Is not this Jesus, the son of Joseph, whose father and mother we know?
+How does he now say, ‘I have come down from heaven’?”
 (John 6:42)

-It would be entirely out of context if Jesus had replied in this way, “You don’t have any decision” or “The Father predestined the people who can have a relationship with me”.
+It would be entirely out of context if Jesus had replied in this way, “You don’t have any choice”, or, “The Father predestined the people who can have a relationship with me.”
 But the reaction of the people shows that they understood that Jesus claimed to be the son of God coming down from heaven, who is in complete unity with the Father.
 In verse 45 he continues:

-It is written in the prophets, and they shall all be taught of God.’
-Everyone who has heard and learned from the Father, comes to Me.
-(John 6:45)
+It is written in the Prophets, “And they will all be taught by God.”
+Everyone who has heard and learned from the Father comes to me.… (John 6:45)

-The verses speak about the right understanding of God’s revelation and the right attitude towards the Messiah that is towards Jesus.
-Everyone is invited, not an elite group of people who don’t know it yet.
+The verses speak about the right understanding of God’s revelation and the right attitude towards the Messiah, that is towards Jesus.
+Everyone is invited, not only an elite group of people who do not know it yet.

-The Jews relied on the law and on the promise given to them in a formalistic way and not spiritually (Luke 3: 8).
+The Jews relied on the law and on the promise given to them in a formalistic way and not spiritually (Luke 3:8).
 They did not listen to Jesus (John 8:39).
-The consequence the paradox that the gentiles, who did not seek salvation found it, and the Jews who eagerly pursued salvation did not find it (Rom9: 30-32).
+The consequence was the paradox that the gentiles, who did not seek salvation found it, and the Jews who eagerly pursued salvation did not find it (Romans 9:30–32).
 Paul solves this “contradiction” in the ninth chapter of his letter to the Romans by saying that man and his activity cannot set the standard for righteousness.
 He starts with the topic of the promise.

-V.6 Has Gods word failed?
+Verse 6: Has God’s word failed?
 Surely not.
-The most important thing is not being a descendant, but being obedient to God – to be a child of the promise who is regarded as Abraham’s offspring.
+The most important thing is not being a descendant, but being obedient to God—being a child of the promise who is regarded as Abraham’s offspring.
 (V.7)

 Verses 9-13: Paul writes about Isaac and Jacob.
 Jacob is an especially good example for the fact that the promise was not transmitted according to human standards.
 Esau was the first-born and according to the custom he should have been the heir of the promise.
 The reality was different, which shows that God retained the right to decide who would be the bearer of the promise.